weaviate/weaviate-io/docs/weaviate/modules/index.md

 ## Overview

-:::info Not what you are after?
+:::info Not what you are looking for?
 We also have pages on [how to **configure** Weaviate to use particular modules](../configuration/modules.md), and on [**concepts** related to modules](../concepts/modules.md) in general.
 :::